Tips for expatriates in Ireland

 Starting a business, investing or working in Ireland

-The Brexit has brought many changes at all levels.
+The Brexit has brought about many changes at all levels, and it is therefore common to see office removal companies.
 But, although the country is part of the United Kingdom along with England, Scotland and Wales, Northern Ireland remains in a situation that seems more advantageous than the rest.
-The deal was sealed on 24 December, but what has been agreed will not be the same for Northern Ireland as for the rest of the countries involved.
+The deal was sealed on 24 December, but what was agreed will not be the same for Northern Ireland as for the rest of the countries involved.
 Many of the new limitations will not apply to Northern Ireland.It shares a land border with the Republic of Ireland, which remains a member of the European Union.

 Therefore, the investors and entrepreneurs you are in luck, as Ireland offers great commercial and tax advantages and the procedures for forming a company are agile and do not require a minimum capital.
 In addition, the corporate income tax is one of the lowest in the world: 12.5%.
 But as if that were not enough, the companies whose profits do not exceed 320,000 euros per year are exempt from paying such a tax. tax for a period of 3 years.